Sporting leave

 • confirm the data entered;

-• via the form adapted to your situation (see 'Online services and forms') by:
+• using the form that applies to your situation, by:

 Supporting documents

-A certificate from your employer attesting to an agreement in principle for the requested leave must be submitted along with the application (see 'Certificat employeur' under 'Online services and forms' below).
+A certificate from your employer attesting to an agreement in principle for the requested leave must be submitted along with the application (see 'Certificat de l’employeur' under 'Online services and forms' below).

 The administration's decision

-Once the application has been assessed, the Minister of Sport decides whether the sporting leave is granted or refused.
+Once the application has been assessed, the Minister for Sport decides whether the sporting leave will be granted or refused.

 Obligations